awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-2.how-it-works.md

 Each ACU provides 2 GiB \(gibibytes\) of memory \(RAM\) and associated virtual processor \(vCPU\) with networking\.

-Unlike Aurora Serverless, which scales by doubling ACUs each time the DB cluster reaches a threshold, Aurora Serverless v2 \(preview\) can increase ACUs incrementally\.
+Unlike Aurora Serverless v1, which scales by doubling ACUs each time the DB cluster reaches a threshold, Aurora Serverless v2 \(preview\) can increase ACUs incrementally\.
 When your workload demand begins to reach the current resource capacity, your Aurora Serverless v2 \(preview\) DB cluster scales the number of ACUs\.
 Your cluster scales ACUs in the increments required to provide the best performance for the resources consumed\.

 The following screenshot shows instant autoscaling in action\.
 It's an extract from Amazon CloudWatch comparing processing load to the number of ACUs consumed by an Aurora Serverless v2 \(preview\) DB cluster over time for a simulated "flash sale" scenario\.
 The simulation models an order system that processes about 10 orders per second \(using 4 ACUs\) during regular operations\.
 A load testing tool generates various increases in orders mimicking a "flash sale," until the system is processing 275 orders per second \(and 22 ACUs\) at its peak\.